Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): The Common Football Data Format

 \subsection{Structure of Delivered Data}

 The CDF covers data that are provided both post-match and real-time (i.e., live).
 Therefore the CDF will use a file format that supports both use cases in order to avoid needing separate processes and file structures for handling real-time data and post-match data.
-Concretely, data that is not streamed (e.g., match sheet data, meta data) should be delivered in the JSON format (\emph{.json}) and real-time data (e.g., event data, tracking data) should delivered using \textit{JSON Lines} (\emph{.jsonl}).
-In all cases, data should always be encoded in UTF-8.
+Concretely, data that is not streamed (e.g., match sheet data, meta data) should be delivered in the JSON format (\emph{.json}) and real-time data (e.g., event data, tracking data) should delivered using \textit{JSON Lines} (\emph{.jsonl}).\footnote{We acknowledge that other end users such as the media may have other requirements with regards to live data delivery.} In all cases, data should always be encoded in UTF-8.

 We have selected these formats because they confer three important benefits.
 First, they are relatively compact in terms of memory used per file (compared to other commonly used file formats like JSON or XML), and are also efficient in terms of maximum memory capacity used when loading or streaming into memory.
 Second, a well-structured (and versioned) JSON (Lines) file format will allow providers to enrich their data with more features as time progresses and new metrics become available without breaking any existing infrastructure.
 Third, all popular data processing tools ($pandas$, $PySpark$, $polars$ and $R$) support this file type, and therefore further post-processing can be left to each individual receiver.